mvac7/TARP/README.md

 - A+B switcher, enables/disables square wave generator B.
 - OFFS value entry, frequency offset [0-255]
 - ENV selector, choose from 8 types of wave envelopes. `[0 \, 1 /, 2 \/, 3 /\, 4 ¯|_, 5 ~, 6 ¯\_, 7 \-\]`
-- Speed value entry, adjusts the speed of the wave envelope [1-3].
 - Loop switcher, changes the state of the wave envelope loop.

 - Octave value entry, increase or reduce octave of the pattern.
 [1-6]